 Fern Grotto is on my list because it’s a unique thing to see on Kauai.
 Years ago, we used to be able to go inside the grotto.

-Now, they have a platform set up where you can see Fern Grotto from a distance.
+Now, they have a platform set up where you can see it from a distance.

 But, the cool thing about Fern Grotto is that you get to take a boat ride to get there!
-They have live music and hula dancing on board and at Fern Grotto.
+They have live music and hula dancing on board too along the Fern Grotto River Ride.
 It’s a hit with kids!
 Find the best rates here.

 Book a Kauai tour of the Waimea Canyon and Fern Grotto